uktrade/iigb-beta-content/content/investment-guide/establish-a-UK-address/us.md

 ---
-title: Establishing a UK Adress
+title: Finding Business premises
+pageTitle: Establish UK address
 intro: You’ll need this for opening a bank account and for setting up your business.
-Test word.
 target: investment-guide/establish-a-UK-address
-pageTitle: Establish a UK address
 published: true
 ---